paaliaq/tradingdmp/README.md

 ```
 ├── notebooks               <- Notebooks named like `YYYYMMDD-filename.ipynb`
+├── src                     <- Source code of this project
-├── src                     <- Package of this project
+│   ├── tradingdmp          <- Package of this project
 │      ├── data             <- Subpackage for data pipeline
-│   ├── models              <- Subpackage for models
+│      ├── model            <- Subpackage for models
-│   └── policy              <- Subpackage for policies
+│      ├── policy           <- Subpackage for policies
 │      └── utils            <- Subpackage for utility functions
-├── data                    <- Repository with data for development and testing.
-│   ├── raw                 <- The original, immutable data
-│   ├── interim             <- Intermediate data that has been transformed
-│   └── final               <- The final data sets for modeling
-├── models                  <- Trained and serialized models, model predictions, or model summaries
-├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   ├── figures             <- Generated graphics and figures to be used in reporting
-│   └── tables              <- Generated tables to be used in reporting
-├── references              <- Data dictionaries, manuals, and all other explanatory materials
 ├── tests                   <- Unit tests for src/ and example tests for scripts/
 ├── docs                    <- A default Sphinx project; see sphinx-doc.org for details
 ├── .config                 <- All config.json files belong in this folder